 The estimation was performed using the Soxhlet extraction method.
 Ten (10) grams of each of the samples were weighed and wrapped with a ﬁlter paper and placed in a thimble.
 The thimble was covered with cotton wool and placed in the extraction column that was connected to a condenser.
 About 200ml of n-Hexane was used to extract the lipid (A.O.A.C., 2019; Bala and

 Bashar, 2017).
-The fat content was calculated using the formula below:
+The crude fat content was calculated using the formula below:

-%Fat content = W2 − W3 X 100 … . .4
+% Crude fat content = W2 − W3 X 100 ….4

 Weight of sample